timhowgego/Aquius/README.md

 * `node` - array of reference data objects relating to the node itself
 * `link` - array of reference data objects relating to the links at the node, or the links contained on the line

-The information conatined within keys `node` and `link` is that otherwise displayed in popup boxes when clicking on nodes or links in the map view.
+The information contained within keys `node` and `link` is that otherwise displayed in popup boxes when clicking on nodes or links in the map view.
 The existence of keys `node` and `link` will depend on the dataset.
 The potential format of the objects that described for the `reference` property of `node` and `link` in the [Data Structure](#data-structure).

 Otherwise the JSON-like Object will contain `summary`, is an Object containing link, node and place totals, and geometry for `here`, `link`, `node` and `place`.
 Each geometry key contains an Array of features, where each feature is an Object with a key `value` (the associated numeric value, such as number of services) and either `circle` (here, node, place) or `polyline` (link).
 Circles consist of an Array containing a single x, y pair of WGS 84 coordinates.
 Polylines consist of an Array of Arrays in route order, each child Array containing a similar pair of x, y coordinates.
 Unless `sanitize` is false, the sanitized `dataObject` will be returned as a key, allowing subsequent queries with the returned dataObject to be passed with `sanitize` false, which speeds up the query slighty.